 It is illegal for a driver to use a handheld mobile when driving to follow a map, to read a text, or to check media messages.
 Receiving 6 points within the first two years of passing your test means you will lose your driving licence.

 It is not illegal to use a hands free device such as for navigation.
 But, you may get pulled over by the police if they feel it distracts you and affects your ability to drive with safety.

 Fact: Drivers using a handheld or hands-free mobile phone are somewhat slower at recognising hazards and reacting to them.

 Most modern vehicles have a dedicated sat nav device fitted as standard.
 But, there are ways of using a mobile phone as satellite navigation and staying within the law.
 Follow these driving safety rules if you want to use a mobile phone for sat nav while driving.

 Pre-programming a route means factoring in all the planned stops.
 Do this 'before you start the engine'.
 You can select multiple destinations with most hi-tech sat nav applications.
 You must pull over and stop the vehicle to reprogramme the route.

 Using a car phone holder may help drivers concentrate on the road as well as the sat nav screen.
 Even so, you might get pulled over by the police if they feel the holder is obstructing your view.

 Using the 'old-fashioned' Highway Code roads signs is still an option - and not against the law.
 It is a reliable way to find you way around the streets and highways.

-Driving Safety Rules Mobile Phones in the United Kingdom
+Mobile Phone Driving Laws in the United Kingdom